muzammil7866/Natural-Language-Processing-Projects/README.md

 ## Overview

 The repository focuses on building and evaluating NLP solutions that connect research concepts to business-oriented product scenarios.
-It also includes selected implementations linked to BS AI coursework in language and intelligent systems.

 ## Business Goals